Biggest little polygon: Even numbers of sides

 $S_{10}$, it cannot be expressed in closed form using nested radicals.

 Graham conjectured that the optimal solution for the general case of even values of $n$ consists in the same way of an equidiagonal $(n-1)$-gon with an isosceles triangle attached to one of its sides, its apex at unit distance from the opposite $(n-1)$-gon vertex.
 In the case $n=8$ this was verified by a computer calculation by Audet et al.

 Graham's proof that his hexagon is optimal, and the computer proof of the $n=8$ case, both involved a case analysis of all possible $n$-vertex thrackles with straight edges.

 The full conjecture of Graham, characterizing the solution to the biggest little polygon problem for all even values of $n$, was proven in 2007 by Foster and Szabo.
+Their proof constructs a polygon, formed by an equidiagonal $(n-1)$-gon with one more vertex, whose area is larger than any $n$-gon that is not of this form.
+However, they do not show that their construction produces optimal polygons.
+They leave as open questions whether the optimal solution is always unique and bilaterally symmetric, as it is in the cases $n=6$ and $n=8$.